activescott/home-infra/containers/cron/README.md

 ## Publishing activescott/cron Docker Hub

+The `activescott/cron` container is on dockerhub at https://hub.docker.com/repository/docker/activescott/cron

+To build and publish the container see `./cron-publish.sh`.

+NOTE: The below no longer works since Dockerhub has made the dockerhub build feature a paid feature.
+TODO: Restore this via github actions?
+Semantic-release?
-The `activescott/cron` container is on dockerhub at https://hub.docker.com/repository/docker/activescott/cron A manual build to build the container from the Dockerfile source in the `main` branch in this repo can be published by clicking on "Trigger" button for the `latest` dockerhub tag at https://hub.docker.com/repository/docker/activescott/cron/builds
+~~A manual build to build the container from the Dockerfile source in the `main` branch in this repo can be published by clicking on "Trigger" button for the `latest` dockerhub tag at https://hub.docker.com/repository/docker/activescott/cron/builds~~

-Update `containers/cron/cron.Dockerfile` and use a git tag on the commit with a tag that meets the regex `^cron-([0-9.]+)` and dockerhub should detect the git tag and automatically publish an image from that commit with the tag `release-<version>`.
-For example the git tag `cron-1.0.0` should result in a docker tag `cron-1.0.0` and a valid image reference from docker-compose of `activescott/cron:release-1.0.0`.
+~~Update `containers/cron/cron.Dockerfile` and use a git tag on the commit with a tag that meets the regex `^cron-([0-9.]+)` and dockerhub should detect the git tag and automatically publish an image from that commit with the tag `release-<version>`.
+For example the git tag `cron-1.0.0` should result in a docker tag `cron-1.0.0` and a valid image reference from docker-compose of `activescott/cron:release-1.0.0`.~~